semiller10/postnovo/README.md

    Using a compute cluster via [Slurm](https://slurm.schedmd.com/overview.html) with 16 cores per node and sufficient memory allocation:

    `python main.py predict_deepnovo --mgf /path/to/spectra.mgf --container /path/to/tensorflow.simg --frag_resolution low --cpus 16 --slurm --partition partition_with_16GB_mem --time_limit 36`
 9. [Download MaRaCluster](https://github.com/statisticalbiotechnology/maracluster) to cluster spectra by peptide species.
 As MaRaCluster input, use the reformatted MGF file.
-Set "log10(p-value) threshold" (in the GUI) or "--pvalThreshold" (in the CLI) to -2.
+Set "log10(p-value) threshold" (in the GUI) or "`--pvalThreshold`" (in the CLI) to -2.

 10. [Run Postnovo](https://github.com/semiller10/postnovo/wiki/Predicting-with-Postnovo), which in the process generates [Novor](https://www.rapidnovor.com/download/) and [PepNovo+](http://proteomics.ucsd.edu/Software/PepNovo/) de novo sequences via [DeNovoGUI](http://compomics.github.io/projects/denovogui.html) (can take up to ~3 hours depending on resources).
 Results are written by default to the directory of the MGF input.